Manygates Lane, off A61 Wakefield WF2 7DS

 Remains of the 13th Century stone castle and the fine motte and bailey can be seen on site.
 Visitors can climb to the top of the motte, where they are treated to superb views of the Calder Valley.

 The castle has been extensively excavated and finds can be seen in the Visitor Centre and at nearby Wakefield Museum, located at Wakefield One, Burton Street, Wakefield.

 The Visitor Centre includes displays on the castle, a shop, toilets and an educational space which schools can book.

 General enquiries: 01924 249779

 Wakefield Museums provide a range of free workshops for schools held at certain times of the year.
 These include:

 - Williams Castle

-For more information, please contact the Learning and Skills team.
+For more information, please contact the Museums team.
 The visitor centre also supports a range of self-service visits, with a handling box containing real and replica objects connected with the castle and its history.

 History, literacy, archaeology